tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Each tech writer should reach out to the respective product manager (PM) to find out what docs are needed for their project.
 PMs might reach out proactively as well, which is great when they do.

-After some back and forth over email or other channel, the tech writer would then ask the PM to create a project-intake ticket for the needed documentation.
+After some back and forth over email or other channels, the tech writer would then ask the PM to create a project-intake ticket for the needed documentation.
 The project-intake ticket should require the PM to complete a comprehensive, in-depth set of fields related to the project.
 Here's an example of what this project-intake ticket might consist of:

 <div class="docSample" markdown="block">